Medical Countermeasures Strategy

 UK Health Security Agency Updates Spikevax Refrigerated Storage Temperature to +2°C to +8°C

-The UK Health Security Agency has updated the mandatory refrigerated storage temperature range for the Spikevax vaccine to +2°C to +8°C. Organizations must immediately align cold-chain logistics and clinical handling procedures with these revised specifications to ensure product efficacy and regulatory compliance.
+The UK Health Security Agency has updated the mandatory refrigerated storage temperature for the Spikevax vaccine to a range of +2°C to +8°C. Organizations must immediately adjust cold-chain logistics and clinical handling protocols to maintain product integrity and ensure regulatory compliance.

 gov.ukUnited KingdomUnited Kingdom